mhmdjaw/pc-hunt/README.md

 ## Valid Payment Methods

 The Braintree sandbox only accepts specific test values.
-To create a successful transaction in your app, be sure to use one of the following test cases:
+To create a successful transaction, be sure to use one of the following test cases:

 **Credit Card:**